Unemployment is an opportunity

 Unemployment is not a individual experience, but a structural feature of our society

 Only 13% of employees feel aligned with their employer.
-In 2030 millenials will account for 75% of the work force and already now we see that the values of employees have shifted: job-hopping will be more and more normal and “being unemployed” becomes a transitional phase in our lives.
+In 2030 millenials will account for 75% of the work force and already now we see that the values of employees have shifted: job-hopping will be increasingly normal and “being unemployed” becomes a transitional phase in our lives.

 There is a misconception that being unemployed “is taking tax payers’ money” and that it is equivalent to laziness.
 The opposite is the case (at least for all the people we have worked with): These are people who are courageous enough to question the status quo.
 People who want to contribute in a meaningful way.

 Not long before that, Clara had left the father of her daughter and became a “single mom”who temporarily received social benefits.
 During that time she also experienced job coaching, but it left her deeply disappointed.
-“The coach was trying to make sense of my colorful CV and how to best get me to function again.
-She never actually looked into my eyes and asked how I was doing.”
+“The coach was trying to make sense of my colorful CV and how to best get me to function again.”

 Clara believes that not having a “straight line” in your CV, having different talents, and “being creative” can be seen as an important asset in our quickly changing world where life paths become increasingly less predicable.

-With Fired Up, Clara wishes to encourage people in crises to take time for themselves and also contribute to a larger discussion about the role of personal development in our society.
+With Fired Up, Clara and Malte wish to encourage people in crises to take time for themselves and also contribute to a larger discussion about the role of work, unemployment, and personal development in our society.